hjohnwu/Parkit-Place/README.md

 ```

 # Create & Merge GitHub Branch with JIRA

-Follow these steps to create a new branch for your assigned JIRA ticket and merge your changes effectively.
+Follow these steps to create a new branch for your assigned JIRA ticket.

 ## Steps